Department of Health

 Immunosuppressed and their household contacts

-Immunosuppressed people, in particular those with haematological malignancies, are at high risk of more severe infection.
-VZIG should be offered to these patients if exposed.
+Immunosuppressed people, particularly those with primary or acquired diseases associated with cellular immune deficiency, and people receiving immunosuppressive therapy, are at high risk of more severe infection.
+ZIG should be offered to these patients if exposed.
 Susceptible household contacts of these patients should be vaccinated.

 Pregnancy

-Varicella infection during the first trimester of pregnancy confers a small risk of miscarriage.
-Maternal infection before 20 weeks rarely may result in the fetal varicella zoster syndrome, with the highest risk (2 per cent) occurring at 13–20 weeks.
+Varicella infection during the first trimester of pregnancy carries a small risk of miscarriage.
+Maternal infection before 20 weeks rarely may result in the foetal varicella zoster syndrome, with the highest risk (2 per cent) occurring at 13–20 weeks.
 Clinical manifestations include growth retardation, cutaneous scarring, limb hypoplasia and cortical atrophy of the brain.

 Where chickenpox develops in pregnancy, specialist medical review within 24 hours of rash onset is indicated to consider treatment options.

-Where newborns develop varicella before 10 days of age, or when maternal chickenpox develops within 7 days of delivery and up to 48-hours postpartum, the neonatal fatality rate is up to 30 per cent without treatment.
-Treatment of mothers and newborns is vital.
+Where neonates develop varicella before 10 days of age, or when maternal chickenpox develops within 7 days of delivery and up to 48-hours postpartum, the neonatal fatality rate is up to 30 per cent without treatment.
+Treatment of mothers and neonates is vital.

 Premature babies and infants less than one month old who develop varicella may require specific treatment.
 Seek expert advice.